Current employer: ARUP

 Tell us what you have been doing since completing your studies.

-Since completing my studies at Plymouth University, I have been working as a graduate maritime engineer in Arup.
+Since completing my studies at Plymouth University, I have been working as a maritime engineer in Arup.

 What is the best, most exciting or fun thing that you have done in your career?